Swansea-University-MSc-VR/Simple-Coding-Demo/README.md

 **Description:**

-Simple Coding Demo is a Unity project designed to help teach fundamental Unity concepts to students.
-This demo focuses on keyboard control of a game object, using variables to manage score and health values, and displaying them both in the console and with UI elements such as Text Mesh Pro and sliders.
+Simple Coding Demo is a Unity project designed to teach fundamental Unity concepts to students.
+The project includes player movement, health management, scoring, and interaction with game objects.
+Players can control an object's movement using keyboard input, collect items to increase their score, and avoid enemies to maintain their health.
+The project incorporates key Unity features, such as player input, object interaction, health management, and UI integration.

 **Features:**

-- Keyboard control of a game object
-- Use of variables to manage score and health values
-- Displaying score and health values in the console
-- UI elements using Text Mesh Pro and sliders
+- Player movement controlled by keyboard input (up, down, left, right arrows).
+- Health management system with adjustable maximum health (playerMaxHealth) and current health (playerCurrentHealth).
+Health is displayed using TextMeshPro (healthText) and a UI slider (healthSlider).
+Health text and slider fill color change based on health percentage.
+- Score management system with a totalScore variable.
+The score is displayed using TextMeshPro (scoreText).
+- Game objects interaction:
+    - BonusItem script allows players to collect items, increasing their score upon collision.
+    - EnemyController script reduces the player's health when colliding with an enemy object (damageValue).

 **Installation:**